PEAK-Legacy/AddOns/README.txt

     ping
     released

-If the ``Locking()`` role constructor were not thread-safe, this decorator would not be able to do its job correctly, because two threads accessing an object that didn't *have* the role yet, could end up locking two different locks, and proceeding to run the supposedly-"synchronized" method at the same time!
+If the ``Locking()`` add-on constructor were not thread-safe, this decorator would not be able to do its job correctly, because two threads accessing an object that didn't *have* the add-on yet, could end up locking two different locks, and proceeding to run the supposedly-"synchronized" method at the same time!

-In general, thread-safety is harder than it looks.
-But at least you don't have to worry about this one tiny part of correctly implementing it.
+(In general, thread-safety is harder than it looks.
+But at least you don't have to worry about this one tiny part of correctly implementing it.)

-Of course, synchronized methods will be slower than normal methods, which is why ObjectRoles doesn't do anything besides that one small part of the thread- safety puzzle, to avoid penalizing non-threaded code.
+Of course, synchronized methods will be slower than normal methods, which is why AddOns doesn't do anything besides that one small part of the thread-safety puzzle, to avoid penalizing non-threaded code.
 As the PEAK motto says, STASCTAP!
 (Simple Things Are Simple, Complex Things Are Possible.)